Okipa/laravel-stuck-jobs-notifier/README.md

 All words and sentences used in this package are translatable.

-See how to translate them on the Laravel official documentation : https://laravel.com/docs/localization#using-translation-strings-as-keys.
+See how to translate them on the Laravel official documentation: https://laravel.com/docs/localization#using-translation-strings-as-keys.

 Here is the list of the words and sentences available for translation by default: